jasminetpm/ai-project-predicting-optimal-plant-growth-conditions/README.md

 ### Task: Temperature Prediction

 #### Model: Random Forest Regressor and Gradient Boosting Regressor
-Random Forest Temperature Prediction MAE (Train): 2.426203792777704e-05 Random Forest Temperature Prediction MAE (Test): 6.171798399206995e-05

-Gradient Boosting Temperature Prediction MAE (Train): 0.00890701037514177 Gradient Boosting Temperature Prediction MAE (Test): 0.009150800025774671

-The results indicate the performance of the models on both the training and test datasets.
-Let's break it down:

-Random Forest Results:
+**Random Forest Results:**
-Training MAE: 2.43e-05
+**Training MAE: 2.43e-05**

-Test MAE: 6.17e-05
+**Test MAE: 6.17e-05**

-Gradient Boosting Results:
+**Gradient Boosting Results:**
-Training MAE: 0.00891
+**Training MAE: 0.00891**

-Test MAE: 0.00915
+**Test MAE: 0.00915**

 **Analysis:**

 **Random Forest Model:**

-Low Training MAE (2.43e-05): This value is extremely low, suggesting that the model is fitting the training data very well, with very small errors.
+**Low Training MAE (2.43e-05)**: This value is extremely low, suggesting that the model is fitting the training data very well, with very small errors.
-Higher Test MAE (6.17e-05): While still small, the test MAE is slightly higher than the training MAE, indicating that the model might not generalize perfectly to unseen data.
+**Higher Test MAE (6.17e-05)**: While still small, the test MAE is slightly higher than the training MAE, indicating that the model might not generalize perfectly to unseen data.
 However, this is not a major concern because the test MAE is still very small, suggesting that the Random Forest model is still making accurate predictions on the test set.
 Interpretation: The Random Forest model is performing well, but there might be a slight overfitting to the training data.
 Overfitting is common when the model learns very specific patterns in the training data that do not generalize perfectly.
 However, the error is still very small and acceptable.

 **Gradient Boosting Model:**

-Training MAE (0.00891): This is slightly higher than the Random Forest model's training MAE, indicating that the Gradient Boosting model isn't fitting the training data as perfectly.
+**Training MAE (0.00891)**: This is slightly higher than the Random Forest model's training MAE, indicating that the Gradient Boosting model isn't fitting the training data as perfectly.
-Test MAE (0.00915): The difference between training and test MAE is very small, suggesting that Gradient Boosting is generalizing better than Random Forest.
+**Test MAE (0.00915)**: The difference between training and test MAE is very small, suggesting that Gradient Boosting is generalizing better than Random Forest.
 It is likely avoiding overfitting, as the error on both the training and test sets is very similar.
 Interpretation: The Gradient Boosting model has a slightly higher error on the training set, but its test error is almost the same, showing that it might be more stable and better at generalizing to new data.
 This is a positive sign of robustness and the model's ability to handle unseen data.

 **Conclusion/ Pipeline Choice:**